 There are instances where personal consultation, by telephone or interview, can be helpful in advancing the procedure.
 A telephone conversation can be held between the applicant and the formalities officer and/or the examiner, whereas an interview is held only between the applicant and the examiner.

-With regard to consultations the issue of telephone conversations and personal interviews in response to the EESR, before the application has entered the examination phase, see B‑XI, 8.
+With regard to consultations in response to the EESR before the application has entered the examination phase, see B‑XI, 8.

 A decision cannot be taken during a personal consultation with an examiner, as all decisions must be taken by the whole Examining Division.